Sweet Home (video game): Influence

 Both games placed an emphasis on survival with elements such as the management of a limited inventory and health restoratives scattered throughout the game.
 Resident Evil was originally intended to have a first-person perspective influenced by Sweet Home's battles, before the perspective was changed during development.
 Some story elements borrow heavily from Sweet Home.
 Both games are set in a mansion with an intricate layout, the story is told through the use of scattered notes, and there are multiple endings depending on how many characters survive.
 Other shared elements include the brutal imagery, door loading sequences, puzzles, backtracking, and characters with unique items such as the lockpick and lighter.

+Sweet Home was also an influence on Otogirisō (1992), an early visual novel game with a horror narrative.
+The games director, Koichi Nakamura found that there were not many horror games on the market, and recalled that Sweet Home was "so scary that you didn't want to continue playing.
+I wanted to create an experience where the user would be too afraid to press the button to continue the story, too."

 Sweet Home's influence carried further into the series than just the first game.
 It also inspired Resident Evil Zero (2002) which allows the player to switch between characters at will and drop items anywhere on the map for the other character to pick up.
 Sweet Home's quick time events are considered a precursor to those seen in Resident Evil 4 (2005) and beyond.
 Resident Evil 7 (2017) also shares similarities to Sweet Home, including the plot of a film crew going to an abandoned house, a paranormal female presence in the house, and a tragic tale involving a family that once lived there.
 It also pays homage to Sweet Home in a side story told through a VHS tape.
 Peter Tieryas of Kotaku blamed the decline in critical acceptance of modern Resident Evil offerings on Capcom abandoning the basic gameplay design laid out in Sweet Home.